slaveofcode/jkt/README.md

 ### Serializing

-The next feature is serializing, when you already have the instance of `person` (the `John`) sometimes it would be boring to checking and makes the values safely parsed into pure json, because you may returning it as a pure json or as a response API (for example). the example below show you how you get the fresh json data without touching it instead calling a function.
+The next feature is serializing, when you already have the instance of `person` (the `John`) sometimes it would be boring to checking and makes the values safely parsed into pure json, because you may returning it as a pure json or as a response API (for example).
+The example below show you how you get the fresh json data without checking and manipulating it instead calling a function.

 ```
 const John = person({